flpm/oak/output/lists/about_engineering.md

     - (paper) [Python Testing with Pytest](/books/info/9781680508604) by Brian Okken

+    - (audio) [The Making of a Manager](/books/info/0525642218) by Julie Zhuo

+    - (audio) [The Phoenix Project](/books/info/B00VAZZY32) by Gene Kim, Kevin Behr, George Spafford

     - (paper) [The Pragmatic Programmer](/books/info/9780201616224) by Andy Hunt, Dave Thomas'
 ---
-I have 13 books about Engineering in my personal library.
+I have 15 books about Engineering in my personal library.